What Is an Automatic Transfer Switch and How Does It Work?

 Closed Transition (Make-Before-Break)

-• Briefly connects both the mains and the generator together before switching fully.
+• Briefly connects both the mains and the generator before switching fully.

 • No loss of power, making it ideal for hospitals or critical facilities.